MennaHalim/Image_Filter/README.md

 2. Counting Sort

 # Timing graphs:
-1. Display two graphs to show the execution time against different window sizes (3, 5, 7,… Wmax), where Wmax is user input.
+1. Display two graphs to show the execution time against different window sizes (3, 5, 7,… Wmax), where Wmax is user input:

    1. One graph for alpha-trim filter to compare its two methods (counting & selecting kth element)